 Figure 2.
 A Scale-Free Network Generated through Growth and Preferential Attachment.
 This network contains 1,000 nodes built through a simulated process.
 At each time step, a new node is added (i.e., growth) and connected to two existing nodes, with a higher probability of connecting to nodes that already have many links (i.e., preferential attachment).
 The size and color of each node are proportional to its degree (i.e., the number of connections), with larger nodes and lighter colors indicating higher degrees.
 The largest grey node in the center represents a hub, which provides shortcuts to connect otherwise distant nodes, helping to maintain short path lengths even as the network grows.

-The ultra-small-world property at the global-level described above can be understood more precisely at a micro-level by looking at the shortest path length between two specific nodes—that is, the smallest number of steps needed to connect them.
-While the shortest path length is a single number, there can be multiple distinct paths of that same length.
-The number of these equally short paths directly affects how likely it is for the two nodes to be connected at that shortest distance; in large networks, the relationship between the number of paths at a distance and the likelihood of connection at that distance becomes especially direct because the expected count closely approximates the probability.
-Thus, it is useful to estimate the expected count of paths at a given length d between two nodes (i.e., with d-1 intermediate nodes).
+To build intuition about how closely connected nodes are within a growing network, we can derive the expected number of links between two nodes with degree ki and kj by a distance of d (e.g., with d-1 intermediate nodes).
+In large networks, the probability of connection can be approximated by the expected number of links (see the supplementary materials).
+Thus, estimating the expected count of paths of length d provides a natural way to interpret connection probabilities between nodes at distance d.

-The expected count of paths of length d is a function of the two nodes’ degrees ki and kj (i.e., the number of direct connections each node has).
-The calculation is based on the configuration model in complex network theory100,101, which is a commonly used starting point for analyzing a complex network (see supplementary materials).
-In brief, the expected count of paths of length 1 (direct connections) between two nodes is proportional to the product of their degrees: the higher their degrees, the greater the likelihood of a direct connection between them.
-This logic extends to longer paths: for d > 1, the expected count of paths of length d still scales with the product of degrees but is amplified exponentially by a factor dependent on the network’s degree distribution (the distribution of the number of connections across all nodes in the network).
+Our calculation is based on the configuration model in complex network theory100,101, which is a commonly used starting point for analyzing a complex network (see supplementary materials).
+In brief, the expected number of links of length 1 (direct connections) between two nodes is proportional to the product of their degrees: the higher their degrees, the greater the likelihood of a direct connection between them.
+This logic extends to longer paths: for d > 1, the expected count of paths of length d still scales with the product of degrees but is amplified exponentially by a factor dependent on the network’s degree distribution.
+In real-world network, the expected number of links is often even higher due to assortative mixing102 (nodes connecting to other nodes with similar properties), where high-degree nodes tend to connect preferentially with other high-degree nodes.

-Because shorter paths (small d) require fewer intermediate nodes, there are fewer constraints on forming them, making such paths more common—especially in networks with hubs that connect to many nodes.
-This means the expected count, and thus the probability, is typically highest for short path lengths (e.g., d = 1 or 2).
-As a result, even nodes with moderate degrees can have, on average, more than one indirect path of length 2 between them, making it highly likely that they are only two steps apart (Figure 3).
-In real-world network, the expected number of such paths is often even higher due to assortative mixing102 (nodes connecting to other nodes with similar properties), where high-degree nodes tend to connect preferentially with other high-degree nodes.
-This further increases the likelihood of short connections, reinforcing the ultra-small-world property.